radixdlt/olympia-node/radixdlt-core/docs/api-info.md

   - `/account` supports methods to fetch your associated account info, and a one-step method to build, sign, and submit a transaction
   - `/validation` - read-only methods which provide same information as available today via all `/node/*` endpoints
   - `/system` - read-only methods which provide same information as available today via all `/system/*` endpoints

-- The `/system`, `/account` and `/validator` endpoints are expected to be protected by firewall and/or require authentication/etc.
+- The `/system`, `/account` and `/validation` endpoints are expected to be protected by firewall and/or require authentication/etc.
   (similar requirements/setup as we have today)

-### REST APIs
+### HTTP APIs
-Majority of the REST APIs are replaced with JSON-RPC counterparts.
-Remaining and new REST endpoints:
+Majority of the HTTP APIs are replaced with JSON-RPC counterparts.
+Remaining and new HTTP endpoints:

 | Path | Method | Description |
 | --- | --- | --- |